Kaleidophon/quirky-quokka/README.md

 A positive bias is introduced, as Q-learning uses the same function to select actions and evaluate a state-action pair.
 Hence, overoptimistic values are more likely to be used in updates.
-Hasselt (2016) showed that this can indeed be harmful for performance using Deep Neural Networks and proposed the *Deep Double Q-Learning* algorithm.
+Hasselt (2016) showed that this can indeed be harmful for performance using Deep Neural Networks and proposed the *Double Deep Q Networks* algorithm.
 We apply both algorithms and compare their performance on different environments provided by Open AI Gym (Brockman et al., 2016).

 ## Experiments